devhawala/dwarf/readme.md

 - bitmapped display rendered in a Java Swing window
   - Draco: small (832x633) or large (1152x861) 6085 black&white screen
-  - Duchess: configurable size as black&white or (8-bit) color display,
+  - Duchess: black&white or (8-bit) color display in configurable size or as fullscreen display,

 - keyboard (with configurable mapping for Xerox specials keys)